Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Conclusion

-The limitations of this paper include: (1) the algorithm was not tested on a real quantum computer, and (2) the quantum circuit was not optimized.
-All quantum circuits used in this study were generated using IBM's Qiskit.
+The limitations of this paper include: (1) Due to the substantial computational resources required for local quantum simulations, and given that modeling the PDP for an 8-vertex graph already approaches 18 qubits, this paper is currently unable to test larger-scale instances.
+(2) All experiments were performed exclusively on a noise-free classical simulator; neither execution on a physical quantum processor nor circuit-level noise-mitigation strategies were pursued.

 Based on the research content, experimental results, and limitations discussed in this paper, we propose the following directions for future work: (1) Evaluate the effectiveness of QAOA in solving the PDP on a real quantum computer.
 (2) Incorporate the noise environment into the QAOA algorithm and optimize the quantum circuit accordingly.
-(3) Extend the application of QAOA to address other variants of the DP, such as the \( k \)-domination problem and related challenges.
+(4) Explore modeling approaches for the PDP that require fewer qubits.
+(5) Extend the application of QAOA to address other variants of the DP, such as the \( k \)-domination problem and related challenges.